- Join APC

 Whether a vehicle is fueled by gas or electricity, all vehicles cause wear and tear on our transportation system and need to share the cost of maintenance.
 The majority of the Motor License Fund, which is what pays to repair our roads and bridges, comes from fuels taxes that electric or alternative fuels vehicles do not pay.
 HB 1392 addresses the issue through alternative fuel vehicle fees, as many other states have already implemented.
 Although $10 million is not much to start, the trend of electric vehicles and alternative fuels usage is projected to significantly increase in the years ahead.

 According to the Congressional Budget Office, The Highway Trust Fund needs at least $6.4 billion in additional revenue to support surface transportation programs at current funding levels, plus inflation, through Sept.
-2021.
-These estimates come as the current surface transportation law, the FAST Act, expires at the end of September with no movement in Congress on replacement legislation.
-Also, Congress is currently gridlocked on a second COVID-19 relief package, and funding for the full federal government set to expire Sept.
-30. Congress must resolve these major issues to avoid a government shutdown.
-A boost in federal Highway Trust Fund revenues is needed to help close PennDOT’s needs gap.
+2021 and the current federal authorization expires at the same time.
+Any federal infrastructure plan must boost federal revenues to help close PennDOT’s needs gap..

 Proximity to major east coast cities, affordable land prices and easy access to Pennsylvania’s vital interstate surface transportation systems have caused a major growth in distribution warehouses accross the Commonwealth.
 This will continue to grow as consumers utilize more e-commerce, and come accustomed to the just-in-time supply chains that support quick deliveries.
 An impact fee on distribution centers based on a per-square-foot rate would offset the increasing wear and tear on our highway systems caused by the increase in truck traffic.